-A decade after the events of Heaven, Robert Marling has finally blown it all.
+A decade after Heaven, Robert Marling has blown it all.
 Numbed by loss, he ducks his creditors and retreats into the apartment that belonged to his late father.
 Alone with the dead man's jazz collection, Marling seems to have achieved nothingness.
-But the silence of the maze-like building is interrupted by the music from a cool, forgotten world.
-The Church of John Coltrane is a mystery about art, graffiti, endings, repetition, jazz, punk, west coast surfing and Shanghai lounge divas.
+But the silence of the maze-like building is interrupted by the music from a different world.

 I still remembered picking up.
 It felt like yesterday.
 My cell whirring in my pocket and New Caller and the pause.